iustin/corydalis/docs/install.md

 ## Requirements

+#### Frontend

+Being a web application, Corydalis has a quite a bit of JavaScript dependencies.
+These are installed via `npm`, and to get everything up and ready for compilation/integration to the backend, you need to first install and post-process these (see actual instructions below).

+### Backend

-Corydalis is built using Haskell and the Yesod framework, which means it has a lot of build dependencies; therefore, for source builds, the simplest way is to use the [stack](https://docs.haskellstack.org/en/stable/README/) tool.
+The backend is built using Haskell and the Yesod framework, which means it has a lot of build dependencies; therefore, for source builds, the simplest way is to use the [stack](https://docs.haskellstack.org/en/stable/README/) tool.

 It uses [ImageMagick](https://www.imagemagick.org/) to generate the